-We’re sitting down with legal professionals to learn more about their roles and responsibilities, uncover useful insights and best practices, and discuss their view on the future of legal and legal technology.
+We’re sitting down with legal professionals to learn more about their roles and responsibilities, uncover useful insights and best practices, and discuss their view on the future and evolution of legal technology.

 In today’s feature interview, we had the pleasure of speaking with Pierre Landy, General Counsel at Ledger, a leader in security and infrastructure solutions for cryptocurrencies and blockchain applications with offices in Paris, Vierzon, New York, Hong-Kong, and San Francisco.

 Having held roles within in-house and outside counsel teams around the world, Pierre shares his unique and global perspective on legal tech and the modern legal department.

 With almost two decades of General Counsel experience, what has been the biggest “legal transformation” from your perspective?

 We have Zoom, Google Drive and Google Docs, Docusign, and many more.
 If used properly, these cloud technologies result in greater efficiencies and allow in-house counsel to collaborate in a more efficient manner.

 Before, the process of sharing information and communicating with a team spread across various geographic reasons was slowed by the need to send emails (if not faxes at the beginning of my career), only to wait for the recipient to react to it and send it back.
 When compared to the many means of communication we have today, it’s clear that technology has resulted in the biggest transformation for legal roles.